 If there is any doubt as to whether David may be taken as a symbol of Messiah the Son of David (Matthew 1:1, 21:9, et al), identifying the Speaker in the verse clears it up.
 In verses 11-22, the Speaker declares that He will search for His sheep; seek them out; care for His sheep; feed His sheep; lead them to rest; bring back the scattered; bind and strengthen the sick.
 In John 10:7-18, Jesus identified Himself as the good Shepherd Who lays down His life for the sheep, and the Gospels portray how He carried out all that the good shepherd was prophesied to do in Ezekiel 34.
 Then, in verse 24, the Speaker, Jesus, the one we have identified as King over Israel, declares that he will set a second person, My servant David, to be prince among them: Two separate people.

-or sacred pillar and without ephod or household idols.
-5. Afterward the sons of Israel will return and seek the LORD their God and David their king; and they will come
+pillar and without ephod or household idols.
+5. Afterward the sons of Israel will return and seek the LORD their God and David their king; and they will come trembling to the

 Again to distinguish between the LORD their God and David their king: Two chapters later, in 5:15, Hosea identifies the LORD whom they will seek as the One who has left earth and will return: Jesus.

 24. My servant David will be king over them, and they will all have one shepherd; and they will walk in My

 ordinances and keep My statutes and observe them.
 25. They will live on the land that I gave to Jacob My servant, in which your fathers lived; and they will live on it, they,

 and their sons and their sons' sons, forever; and David My servant will be their prince forever.

 In the passages cited, David is referred to variously as king and prince.
 He will be king over Israel, but in relation to Jesus, Israel's Arch-King, he will be a prince.